Completion and Graduation

 The terms “drop” and “withdraw” are used interchangeably.
 Faculty must drop a student for non-attendance during the first week of class or for lack of academic progress during the term.
 A student may also initiate a drop to withdraw from a class.
 Dropped classes may be noted on your transcript and may count towards the six-drop rule.
 There also may be financial consequences for drops/withdrawals, including financial aid penalties.

-Before withdrawing from one course, you should meet with the instructor.
-Before withdrawing from all classes, you must meet with an advisor.
+Before withdrawing from one course, you must meet with the instructor.
+Before withdrawing from all classes, you should meet with an advisor.

 For information on student-initiated withdrawals, see Admissions/Enrollment Services, which can be found in the left hand navigation bar under “Contact Information and Hours.”